hastur-dev/rust-learning-game/README-WASM.md

-# 🎮 Rust Steam Game - WebAssembly Edition
+# 🎮 Robo Grid Explorer GUI - WebAssembly Edition

-This is a Rust-based grid exploration game that can run both as a desktop application and in web browsers via WebAssembly (WASM).
+A Rust-based robot programming game that runs both as a desktop application and in web browsers via WebAssembly (WASM).
+Write actual Rust code to control your robot!

 ## 🌐 Web Version (WASM)